YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 ```

 # App
 `main.py` has the main function and contains all the required functions for the flask app.
+In the code, we have created the instance of the Flask() and loaded the model. `model.predict()` method takes input from the json request and converts it into 2D numpy array.
+The results are stored and returned into the variable named `output`.
+Finally, we used port 8080 and have set debug=True to enable debugging when necessary.

 ```python
 import numpy as np